THE GEEZE & ME!

-We are donating 50% of revenues to charities: LGBT Eldercare San Diego, A New Path, PATH, The Unbattle Project, http://theunbattleproject.org/.
+Rag Lady Productions donated 50% of revenues to charities: LGBT Seniors San Diego, A New Path, PATH, and The Unbattle Project,

-as well as the UCSD Center for Healthy Aging.
+as well as the UC San Diego Center for Healthy Aging.

 First and foremost is Jerry McCann.
 You will hear his music all through the play.
 He is everywhere.
 Brilliant guitar work, solid bass playing and, along with much of the drum tracks you may hear, his background vocals.

 Jerry was my first choice and to my great joy, he was willing.
 He has been an invaluable sounding board.
 He has challenged me.
 He has provided his feedback and input with the “bark on” never soft pedaling when he disagreed.
 But even at the height of challenge, I never once questioned his commitment to doing his best to get what I wanted for the show.
 If you happen to be writing a musical or working on an album and you want some really, really good musical expertise, I encourage you to contact him.
-His input regarding arrangements is invaluable and his playing is truly gifted.
-I am grateful to call him friend.
+His input is invaluable and his playing is truly gifted.

 Violin - Kim Donaldson